Contrast-Security-OSS/DeveloperLearnGuide/docs/Insecure Cryptography.md

 Weak PRNGs like [Random](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/random/package-summary.html){{#link}} have a relatively small amount of predetermined, random numbers to draw from.
 An attacker can usually gather lots of samples and determine where in the set of numbers their data comes from, and start predicting what the next secrets generated by the application will be.

 Switching from an insecure pseudo-random number uuidGen (PRNG) to a secure one is easy.
-Usually, `}unsafe` random numbers are generated one of two ways:
+Usually, `unsafe` random numbers are generated one of two ways:

 ```
 Random r = new Random();